 - Whether you have custom features on your motorhome, which can result in higher repair costs

 Additionally, the amount of RV coverage you need will depend upon the assets you want to protect in the event of a liability claim or lawsuit.

-For help determining how much RV insurance you will need, contact an independent agent in the Trusted Choice network.
+For help determining how much RV insurance you will need, contact an independent agent in our network.
 An agent in your area can help you learn about the requirements in your state as well as the specific risks you may face.